-- 10. For the purposes of Article 20(1) of Regulation (EU) 2017/2402 and in order to substantiate the confidence of third parties, including third parties verifying simple, transparent and standardised (STS) compliance in accordance with Article 28 of that Regulation and competent authorities meeting the requirements specified therein, all of the following should be provided: - (a) confirmation of the true sale or confirmation that, under the applicable national framework, the assignment or transfer segregate the underlying exposures from the seller, its creditors and its liquidators, including in the event of the seller's insolvency, with the same legal effect as that achieved by means of true sale; - (b) confirmation of the enforceability of the true sale, assignment or transfer with the same legal effect referred to in point (a) against the seller or any other third party, under the applicable national legal framework; - (c) assessment of clawback risks and re-characterisation risks. - 11.
-The confirmation of the aspects referred to in paragraph 10 should be achieved by the provision of a legal opinion provided by qualified external legal counsel, except in the case of repeat issuances in standalone securitisation structures or master trusts that use the same legal mechanism for the transfer, including instances in which the legal framework is the same. - 12.
-The legal opinion referred to in paragraph 11 should be accessible and made available to any relevant third party verifying STS compliance in accordance with Article 28 of Regulation (EU) 2017/2402 and any relevant competent authority from among those referred to in Article 29 of that regulation.
+- 14. For the purposes of Article 24(1) of Regulation (EU) 2017/2402 and in order to substantiate the confidence of third parties, including third parties verifying STS compliance in accordance with Article 28 of that Regulation and competent authorities, in meeting the requirements specified therein, all of the following should be provided: - (a) confirmation of the true sale or confirmation that, under the applicable national framework, the assignment or transfer segregate the underlying exposures from the seller, its creditors and its liquidators, including in the event of the seller's insolvency, with the same legal effect as that achieved by means of true sale; - (b) confirmation of the enforceability of the true sale, assignment or transfer with the same legal effect referred to in point (a) against the seller or any other third party, under the applicable national legal framework; - (c) assessment of clawback risks and re-characterisation risks. - 15.
+The confirmation of the aspects referred to in paragraph 14 should be achieved by the provision of a legal opinion provided by qualified legal counsel for only the first ABCP transaction in an ABCP programme and which has been issued by the same seller, which uses the same legal mechanism for the transfer and to which the same legal framework applies. - 16.
+The legal opinion referred to in paragraph 15 should be accessible and made available to any relevant third party verifying the STS compliance in accordance with Article 28 of Regulation (EU) 2017/2402 and any relevant competent authority from among those referred to in Article 29 of that Regulation.